💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Standard checking accounts

-Your average business checking account does everything we described above.
+A small-business checking account does everything we described above.
 It usually comes with a business debit card, and in most cases, you can buy some checks to go with it (not always, though).

 Your average business checking account has a monthly fee (sometimes called a maintenance fee or monthly maintenance fee).
-In many cases, you waive this fee with a certain account balance or level of account activity.
+In many cases, you waive this fee with a certain minimum balance requirement or level of account activity.
 A business checking account may also have fees for deposits, transactions, ATM usage, and other things.

 Most businesses will only need a standard checking account.
 But we’ll tell you about some other options, just in case.